Chicken demi glace, the relatively unknown variation on a classic french sauce.

 Again and again I have come across that demi glace is just a reduced stock.
 This was often justified with the name.
 “Demi” ultimately means “half”, but it seems to me that is a bit too easy.
 Apparently a lot of people had this opinion – including US celebrity chef Anthony Bourdain, at least that’s how he recommends it is prepared to amateur cooks.
 It seems a little too basic to me, and personally I wouldn’t equate this variant with the other two.

-And finally, What is Chicken Demi Glace?
+What is Chicken Demi Glace?

 Now that we have a grasp on the origins and methods behind popular demi glace sauce, we can can answer our question, and its a pretty simple answer.
 Although the third variation of the demi glace sauce, in my opinion, is a bit of a cop-out, its the basis for any poultry demi glace.
 Therefore, a chicken demi glace holds a simple truth to its name-sake, and really is just a reduced chicken stock sauce.
 Simple outline for a recipe below.

-Chicken Demi Glace Preparation
+Chicken Demi Glace Instructions

 - 2 lbs chicken bones